IBM-Blockchain/ansible-collection/docs/source/roles/hlfsupport_crds.rst

     | **Default**: ``present``

   target (required)
+    ``k8s`` - Deploy the custom resource definitions into a Kubernetes cluster.

     ``openshift`` - Deploy the custom resource definitions into a Red Hat OpenShift cluster.

     | **Type**: str